 Observation 3.1.7 (Quantization)

-At least for BM-Case1 for inference of DL Tx beam with L1-RSRPs of all beams in Set B, existing quantization granularity of L1-RSRP (i.e., 1dB for the best beam, 2dB for the difference to the best beam) causes [a minor loss 3%~8%, if applicable] in beam prediction accuracy compared to unquantized L1-RSRPs of beams in Set B:
+At least for BM-Case1 for inference of DL Tx beam with L1-RSRPs of all beams in Set B, existing quantization granularity of L1-RSRP (i.e., 1dB for the best beam, 2dB for the difference to the best beam) causes [a minor loss] in beam prediction accuracy compared to unquantized L1-RSRPs of beams in Set B:

-Evaluation results from [10 sources: Interdigital, vivo, Huawei/HiSi, CATT, Fujitsu, Lenovo, Apple, Qualcomm, Samsung, DoCoMo, Ericsson] show [less than 5%] loss in terms of Top-1 beam prediction accuracy
+Evaluation results from [10 sources: Interdigital, vivo, Huawei/HiSi, CATT, Fujitsu, Lenovo, Apple, Qualcomm, Samsung, DoCoMo, Ericsson] show [less than 5%] loss in terms of Top-1 beam prediction accuracy.
+Same quantization scheme is assumed used for training and inference.